Guide to Building a Website

 Have you asked your existing clients what they want, why they deal with you and how a better web presence could help them trade better with you.
 Get your existing clients to tell you what to build rather than just guess what they might want to see, and just hope for the best.

 From this should come a comprehensive written Brief, a handbook or plan for everyone involved from Marketing to Design to Development to any Sales team.
-Everyone involved should read it and avail of this opportunity to have their say.
+Everyone involved should read it and avail of this opportunity to have their say or input.

 Step 2 – Layout & Mockup – how it should your website look and flow.
 Allow some budget for your Home page design and for any subsequent page that needs custom graphic design.